gabegg/TouchSelfie/README.md

 ```
 Still on your Raspbian desktop, open Chromium, the pre-loaded, default web browser.
 Sign into your Gmail account.
-In Settings:
+Go to Account Security Settings: https://myaccount.google.com/security
 Ensure 2-factor authentication is turned on.
 Create a Photo Album.
 Note: Photo Albums require at least 1 photo.
 Create an App Password

-Open a new tab in your browser and goto: console.developers.amazon.com
+Open a new tab in your browser and goto: https://console.developers.google.com/
 Create a new project.
 Create OAuth2 credentials
 Download OAuth2 credentials